griptape-ai/griptape-trade-school/docs/courses/create-image-pipeline/04_creating_images.md

 !!! tip
     With the ImageGenerationTask, if you want to save the file to disk you must specify specify _either_ the output file name (`output_file`) or the directory you want the images to appear in (`output_dir`).
 If you don't, the image generated will only exist in the `ImageArtifact`.

-    I recommend saving hte file using `output_dir`, as we'll be able to retrieve the name of the image artifact in the next task.
+    I recommend saving the file using `output_dir`, as we'll be able to retrieve the name of the image artifact in the next task.

 ### Test